frida/frida-website/_i18n/en/_docs/stalker.md

     // We stored the stack pointer and PC in the stack, but we don't
     // want to restore the PC back to the user code, and our stack
     // pointer should be naturally restored as all of the data
-    // pushed onto it are popped back off gum_arm64_writer_put_add_reg_reg_imm (cw,
+    // pushed onto it are popped back off. gum_arm64_writer_put_add_reg_reg_imm (cw,
         ARM64_REG_SP, ARM64_REG_SP, 16);

     /* restore status */
-    // Again, we have finished any flag affecting operations now the
+    // Again, we have finished any flag affecting operations now that the
-    // above addition has been completed
+    // above addition has been completed.
     gum_arm64_writer_put_instruction (cw, msr_nzcv_x15);

     /* GumCpuContext.x[29] + fp + lr + padding */